C-F-K/cambion/README.md

 - something very much like parkour (climbing, mitigating fall damage, "flow" like Mirror's Edge)
 - missions/jobs
 - the city (see below)
+- (functionally part of the city, but) maybe some kind of Hitman: Blood Money-style notoriety system, coupled (of course) to specific identities; of course then there's no real reason not to use a different appearance for each job, so then maybe also implement some kind of guild system in which a particular person can advance in rank

 #### alchemist